-In line with our mission, NPTS considers each degree program wholistically with academic expectations, spiritual formation, ministry practice, and inter-cultural experiences.
+In line with our mission, the Seminary considers each degree program wholistically with academic expectations, spiritual formation, ministry practice, and inter-cultural experiences.

-At NPTS, Field Education is multifaceted.
+Our field education is multifaceted.
 It varies from actual internship experience in the field to a vocational discernment process to reflection modules.
 See each degree program for specific requirements.